HNTA-Club/website/_pages/about.md

 Students can join the club for a tiny fee of 0 yen.

-The clubroom is situated in the basement of Sähkötalo.
+The clubroom is situated in the basement of S�hk�talo.

 In the clubroom you can read manga, enjoy audiovisual entertainment or just have a breather when other guilds and clubs are busy.